Welcome to Flower Valley Conservation Trust

 Because fynbos plants, like other plants, mark the beginning of the life-providing oxygen cycle.

 FLOWER VALLEY CONSERVATION TRUST

-Flower Valley Farm is the home of the Trust, and is based near Gansbaai – a botanical treasure in the heart of the Cape Floral Kingdom in the Western Cape of South Africa.
+Flower Valley Conservation Trust is based on Flower Valley Farm, near Gansbaai – a botanical treasure in the heart of the Cape Floral Kingdom in the Western Cape of South Africa.
 We’re a registered public benefit and non-profit organisation.